Reducibility of low dimensional Poincar\'e duality spaces: Poincar e duality spaces

 exists making the diagram commute up to homotopy. \end{Def}

 \begin{Rmk} By the chain of maps

 induced by the evident inclusions, there are three things that could potentially be meant by reducibility, namely admitting a lift to either of the three spaces $\BO$, $\BPL$, or $\BTop$.
-I will only focus on the reducibility question for $\BO$ in this paper since in the low dimensions I discuss here, the potentially different meanings collapse to the same.
-Unfortunately, this will be a source of a little confusion later on, and I shall be explicit where and why. \end{Rmk}
+We will call these reducible, PL-reducible, and Top-reducible, respectively.
+We will only focus on the reducibility question (i.e.\ admitting a lift to $\BO$) in this paper since for PD complexes of dimension at most 4, the potentially different meanings collapse to the same.
+In general, this is not the case when $X$ has non-trivial cohomology in degrees larger than four, and one should always be more specific in which sense reducibility is meant.
+We will briefly come back to this in \cref{section4}. \end{Rmk}

 \begin{Ex} Let $X$ be a PD space which is homotopy equivalent to a closed smooth manifold $M$.
 Then $X$ is reducible.
 This follows from \cref{detecting the SF}: Let $f \colon M \to X$ be a homotopy equivalence, and let $\xi = (f^{-1})^*(\nu(M))$.
 Then one has a diagram as in \cref{detecting the SF}, hence the claim follows. \end{Ex}